vilsonxhanari/south-albania-transfer-proof/README.md

 ## What Broke and How I Fixed It

 When I first configured the booking form, reservations weren't saving the destination field correctly.
 I traced the issue to how the pickup and destination fields were connected in the booking plugin settings.
 After testing different configurations and rebuilding the route list, bookings started saving with the correct pickup, destination, and vehicle.

 ---

 ## What I'd Improve Next

-- Image compression for faster page load
+- Add more route-specific landing pages for local SEO
-- Mobile menu refinements
+- Reduce large image sizes for faster page loading
-- [Add your own observations]
+- Test and refine the mobile menu on smaller screens

 ---